 Moving On and Preparing for adulthood guide for parents

-Leaving full time education can be worrying for most young people but for young people who have special educational needs and or disabilities and their parents/carers it can be a very difficult time, filled with uncertainties about the future, wondering what opportunities will be available and where to go for information and support to make the right decisions for a good future life.
+Leaving full time education can be worrying for most young people, but for young people who have special educational needs and or disabilities it can be a very difficult time.
+Parents and carers can also find this to be a difficult time.
+There are many uncertainties about where to go for support and information in order to make informed decisions to help secure a bright and happy future.